 - 1 Chase Sapphire Reserve Review

-- 4 Earn 3x Points for Dining and Travel (Once Eligible)
+- 2 Earn Points On Dining and Travel (Once Eligible)

 - 6 Complimentary Priority Pass Select Membership